Sagarporwa1/HealthHack/README.md

 # HealthHack - Oral Health AI Detection & Monitoring 🦷

 HealthHack is a premium React Native application designed for the early detection and monitoring of oral health issues using AI image analysis.
-It empowers users to take control of their oral health through quick screenings, educational resources, and secure health tracking.
+It empowers users to take control of their oral health through quick screenings, educational resources, and secure health tracking

 ## ✨ Key Features